The Buick Performance Tradition – 80 Years Strong

 Here’s the dual 4-barrel setup offered on all 425 CID V-8s in 1963-65.
 This would fit the 401 Nailhead offered in the 1965-66 GS, but was not an option.

-When the mid-size Grand Sport debuted in 1965, surprisingly Buick did not make the popular dual 4 barrel manifold available on the 401 CID V-8 that was the engine in this car (it would have fit and many added it.
-The 401 benefited from the new Quadra-jet 4-barrel carburetor in 1966 and though the rated HP did not increase, the car made more power.
+When the mid-size Grand Sport debuted in 1965, surprisingly Buick did not make the popular dual 4 barrel manifold available.
+The standard 325 HP 401 CID V-8 that was the engine fitted to this car (the 2-4s manifold would have fit and many added it).
+No optional camshafts were offered, but the car still had plenty of performance due to the light weight and a solid engine.
+The 401 CID V-8 benefited from the new Quadra-jet 4-barrel carburetor in 1966 and the rated HP did increase 340, but it was a rare, end of year addition.
 In 1967, the new Buick big block debuted.
 It made appreciably more HP and torque.
 Unknown to many, Buick was preparing to get hefty for 1968.

-Few know that the 1968 car could be had with what is now known as the Stage 1 setup, and we have a test of that 1968 rig HERE.
-Stage 1 was a popular option in 1969 and the infamous Stage 2 dealer installed option made 1969 drag race cars a terror even though they only displaced 400 CID.
-Of course, the Stage 1 became even more powerful in 1970, perhaps making Stage 1 cars whether a GSX or regular GS one of the fastest muscle cars of that era.
+Few know that the 1968 GS 400 could be had with what is now known as the Stage 1 setup, and we have a test of that 1968 rig HERE.
+The Stage 1 was a popular option in 1969 and the infamous Stage 2 dealer installed option made 1969 drag race cars a terror even though they only displaced 400 CID.
+Of course, the Stage 1 became even more powerful in 1970, perhaps making Stage 1 cars whether a GSX or regular GS, one of the fastest muscle cars of that era.
 What few people know is that the Stage 1 engine remained in production through 1974.

 While Buick offered little in the way of performance from 1975-1977, the engineers dedicated themselves during that time to turbocharging as a method of increased performance and better fuel mileage.
 In fact, Buick Centuries were used in the 1975 and 1976 Indianapolis Motor Speedway as pace cars – ostensibly because Buick was developing a “stock block” turbocharged V-6 for the open wheel CART series.
-While the Buick race version hung around with dubious success for quite a few years, the lessons learned resulted in the new for 1978 downsized Centurys and Regals being equipped with the Turbo V-6.
+While the Buick race version hung around with dubious success for quite a few years, the lessons learned resulted in the new for 1978 downsized Centurys and Regal models being equipped with the Turbo V-6.

 This poster on the 1983 Buick Riviera Indy Pace Car showcased exotic turbo V-6 potential and lead the way to the advanced 1984-87 GNs and GNXs

-The 1978 Regal could be equipped with a 3.8 L/231 CID) Turbocharged V-6 engine and was known as the Regal Sport Coupe.
+The 1978 Regal could be equipped with a 3.8 L/231 CID turbocharged V-6 engine and was known as the Regal Sport Coupe.
 Turbo versions were offered with either a two- or a four-barrel carburetor and horsepower varied.
 1979-80 Century Turbo Coupe was also powered by the turbocharged version of the 3.8 L V-6.
 The Turbo Coupe was not nearly as popular as the similar Regal Turbo Sport Coupe of the time, and total production of the Century version is estimated to be less than 2,500.

 In 1982, the Century name went to the new front drive platform, and Regal became a 2- and 4-door car.
-But in that same year, Buick decided to capitalize on their NASCAR wins and the Grand National model of the Regal coupe was born.
-More about the growth of the turbo V-6 can be found in our Regal Fact Sheets for 1984-87 but know that that same turbo V-6 was found in the Riviera and others during that era, and Buick’s dedication to performance was shown in turbo versions of their I-4 and hot rodded versions of the 2.8 L V-6 used by the brand.
+But in that same year, Buick decided to capitalize on their NASCAR wins and the “Grand National” model of the Regal coupe was born.
+More about the growth of the turbo V-6 can be found in our Regal Fact Sheets for 1984-87 found HERE, but know that that same turbo V-6 was found in the Riviera and others during that era.
+Buick’s dedication to performance was shown in turbo versions of their I-4 and hot rod versions of the 2.8 L V-6 used by the brand.

 For the 1997 model year, the Century and Regal rode upon the revised GM “W” platform, and the Regal coupe was discontinued.
 This period held the fastest Buick since the days of the 1987 GNX – the 4-door Buick Regal GS.
 Buick engineers still believed that forced induction on a smaller-sized V-6 was the way to go, so they installed a supercharger rather than a turbocharger.
 The new engine produced 240 HP and 280 lb⋅ft of torque.
 Buick also released the GSE model with the same 240 HP supercharged engine.
-In 2000, Buick released a concept GSX that had an intercooled 3.8 L V-6, still supercharged rather than turbocharged.
+In 2000, Buick released a concept GSX that had an inter-cooled 3.8 L V-6, still supercharged rather than turbocharged.
 It made 295 HP.

 In the 2003 and 2004 model years, Buick, in collaboration with SLP Performance, released the Buick Regal GSX.
 They offered dealer-installed options and dealer-supplied accessories for both LS and GS models.
 Like the GS Buicks that came before it, the SLP GSX came in three power train packages, referred to as stages.
 The Stage 1 package added 10 horsepower with the addition of a dual stainless-steel cat-back exhaust system and free-flowing cold air induction system.
-On the Stage 2 package, a Hypertech Power Programmer with an SLP custom calibration tune was included with the Stage 1 components — adding an extra 20 horsepower.
-The Stage 3 package added a 3.5-inch smaller diameter supercharger pulley to crank up the boost to an advertised 30 more horsepower than stock, the Stage 3 GSX was conservatively rated at 270 HP and 312 lb⋅ft of torque.
+On the Stage 2 package, a Hypertech Power Programmer was added with an SLP custom calibration tune and was included along with the Stage 1 components — adding an extra 20 horsepower.
+The Stage 3 package added a 3.5-inch smaller diameter supercharger pulley to crank up the boost and raised an advertised 30 more horsepower than stock, the Stage 3 GSX was conservatively rated at 270 HP and 312 lb⋅ft of torque.

 Here’s the cover of the 2003 Buick SLP Brochure

 Since the parts were available from SLP over the counter for many years, there have been quite a few Regal GS sedans that have been cloned into a GSX for both appearance and performance purposes.
 Though the model didn’t officially debut until 2003, a licensed SLP dealer could perform the transformation on any Regal GS from 1997 to 2004.
-View/Download the 2003 Brochure HERE.
+Download/View the 2003 Brochure HERE.

-Starting in 2005, GM made some massive changes to their line, discontinuing Oldsmobile and relegating the remaining lines to very strict market share.
-Platforms were and are shared across both US and foreign lines resulting in cars that are not truly engineered by a home-based performance freaks.
+Starting in 2005, GM made some massive changes to their line, discontinuing Oldsmobile and relegating the remaining lines to a very strict market share.
+Platforms were and still are shared across both US and foreign lines resulting in cars that are not truly engineered by a home-based performance freaks.

 While there are some lively Buicks remaining, frankly, performance is now an afterthought at Buick.
 It’s a sad result of too much international cross pollination and not enough home-grown personalization.
 It is doubtful we will see performance-oriented Buicks any more, and that is a sad documentary on GM and Buick.